Tony and Corrado both go batty as they have to

 Corrado: Yup, all leading to the cemetery.

 Corrado’s response is cynical, one that fits into the dark and bitter philosophy of meaninglessness that constantly threatens the Sopranos’ characters.
 (In “D-Girl” Melfi similarly said to Tony that “All roads lead to death.”)
-But in this context—two reconnected friends enjoying coffee at the kitchen table—the statement loses its bitter edge; in fact, Cat and Corrado are able to share a laugh over it.
+But in this particular context—two reconnected friends enjoying coffee at the kitchen table—the statement loses its bitter edge; in fact, Cat and Corrado are able to share a laugh over it.
 Livia later calls Corrado and starts to badmouth Catherine, but Corrado tells her, “What you don’t know could fill a book” and abruptly hangs up the phone.
 Livia cannot understand that meaningful connections between people are indeed possible.
 As she glares at the disconnected phone in her hand, we understand that Livia’s cynical worldview leaves her disconnected: